 Academic and artistic discussions continue throughout the art portion of every Master Class, making each a layered experience of memorable lessons.
 Content meets literature, writing, and art standards for A-G/Common Core.

 Cancellations: If you cancel at least 30 days before the class, you’ll have the choice of a refund or makeup you can use in either semester.
 (Use promo code MAKEUP to register for the new class, and in the Notes field, please remind us which one was missed.)
-There are no refunds within 30 days of the class.
+There are no refunds or makeups within 30 days of the class.